Exploring the New Corners of Vermont

 As my oldest was doing her homework with dad, my younger daughter and I walked around the corner to the Wonderfeet Kids' Museum.
 The community-based nonprofit offers fun activities for kids, especially toddlers through age eight, with a focus on fostering curiosity, exploration and imagination.
 My daughter was absolutely in her element as she clambered around a brightly painted wooden train engine (vaguely reminiscent of Thomas the Train, without the cartoon face), created crazy drawings at the spinning chalkboard and built a sandcastle with moldable “Kinetic Sand.”
 Meanwhile, I took a few minutes to admire the engaging interior space with its stamped-tin ceiling, colorful wooden columns and 20-foot windows that look out on the passers-by.

 When we regrouped with the other half of our family, we spent another hour strolling downtown together.
-Each of the girls got $20 to spend at Frogs & Lily Pads, a charming store jam-packed with games, educational toys and kids’ clothing.
-We browsed for the next great novel at Phoenix Books (an independent, family-owned store) and checked out PURE.original, which bills itself as a “one-stop sercy shop.”
+We browsed for the next great novel at Phoenix Books (an independent, family-owned store).
 I used my phone to quickly Google the word “sercy,” which is Southern slang for a small, unexpected gift.
 I laughed at the apt definition, which also described our experience in Downtown Rutland, which continued to offer one small, pleasant surprise after another.

 Dinner and a show